MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

    - OAuth

-### <a name="to-connect-business-central--release-wave--and-dynamics-nav-" />To connect Business Central 2019 release wave 1 and Dynamics NAV 2018
+### <a name="to-connect-business-central-2019-release-wave-1-and-dynamics-nav-2018" />To connect Business Central 2019 release wave 1 and Dynamics NAV 2018

 1. Import the Microsoft Dynamics 365 Business Central Integration Solution into your [!INCLUDE[crm_md](includes/crm_md.md)] environment.
 The integration solution is available in the CrmCustomization folder on your [!INCLUDE[prod_short](includes/prod_short.md)] or Dynamics NAV 2018 installation DVD.
 Depending on your product version, import one of the following solutions: